Sabine Chavin

 Prior to joining Synapse, Ms. Chavin worked in biophysics research at the University of Pennsylvania.
 She used Python to model neural navigation processes in Professor Vijay Balasubramanian’s neuroscience lab and analyzed structures of parasites using cryo-electron microscopy techniques in Dr. Yi-Wei Chang’s structural biology lab.

-Ms. Chavin holds a BA in Physics with a concentration in Computer Techniques and an MS in Physics from the University of Pennsylvania.
+Ms. Chavin holds a B.A. in Physics with a concentration in Computer Techniques and an M.S. in Physics both from the University of Pennsylvania.